“When I look back now, my career in professional learning started on my first day in the classroom.”

 In 2012 Brad Kelly’s principal asked him to improve the writing of the students in his school.
 In that first year, he did just about everything wrong.
 Seven years on, this is what he has learned.

-Brad Kelly (MEd., BA, Grad Dip Ed) is a consultant teacher mentor and writing coach at St. Mary’s Star of the Sea College in Wollongong and most weeks he is astonished by the talent he observes in the classroom.
+Brad Kelly (MEd., BA, Grad Dip Ed) has worked as a consultant teacher mentor and writing coach at St. Mary’s Star of the Sea College in Wollongong and most weeks he is astonished by the talent he observes in the classroom.
 But there is one thing that sparks his curiosity.

 “Some of the most remarkable teachers I work with have one thing in common; they all thought they needed to improve,” he says.
 “They are driven by a sense of obligation to their students to strengthen an aspect of their teaching.”